 In 2010, she became the first Barbadian surfer to win a Women's Pro event outside of the Caribbean when she won the National Kidney Foundation Women's Pro, a feat which she again achieved in 2011.

 Chelsea has a deep faith in God and credits Him mostly for her success.
-But she is also grateful to all those who played a part in her development, especially her family and her sponsors ROXY, Red Bull, Dragon Opticals and Dakine.
+But she is also grateful to all those who played a part in her development, especially her family and her sponsors Dragon Opticals, Dakine, Future Fins and ROXY.